DNA

 Performance recording organisations around the world are very conscious of how SNP Chips and resultant mBVs have the potential to aid breeders and commercial farmers in their endeavours. mBV’s can combine with traditional eBV’s to form gBVs and can be delivered in exactly the same way eBVs are currently delivered.

 WATCH THIS SPACE!
-PAG is excited to be providing Sheep50K to ARDG, the first commercially available test providing mBVs derived from a DNA marker panel with more than 50,000 DNA markers.
+Zoetis is excited to be providing Sheep50K to ARDG, the first commercially available test providing mBVs derived from a DNA marker panel with more than 50,000 DNA markers.
 Two things are for certain:

 - Technology is moving fast and holds much opportunity